 - Motivate yourself and others with encouragement rather than harsh self-criticism

 - Become more aware and able to attend skillfully to your needs and the needs of others

 - Teach simple mindfulness and self-compassion practices to patients, clients, students, children

 What to Expect

 The emphasis in Mindfulness and Self-Compassion training is on learning mindfulness and self-compassion practices to build emotional resources.
 We become stronger as we develop the capacity to be with our difficulties and with ourselves, in a mindful compassionate way enabling us to deal more effectively with challenges.
 During the Mindfulness and Self-Compassion Workshop, the goal is for participants to directly experience and learn practices that evoke mindfulness and self-compassion that they can practice in their daily activities to transform their lives.
-The program was developed by Chris Germer and Kristen Neff based on the MBSR and MBCT adding the element of self-compassion based on the latest neuroscience research findings.

 During the program, you will learn formal and informal practices which mean ways to practice mindfulness and self-compassion throughout your day for a minute or so at the time as well as the more formal mindfulness meditation which require 15-20 minutes of dedicated time.